 Syracuse University professor Alan Foley developed iAdvocate, a free iPhone app that helps parents of school-age children with special needs “share and develop specific strategies with parents for working collaboratively with a school team to improve their children’s education.”
 We’re grateful to Dr. Foley for talking with us about how iAdvocate can help our families, his development process, and how his app is setting a advocacy precedent.
 We recommend reading Syracuse University Magazine’s excellent Spring 2011 Access and Opportunity article for more information about Dr. Foley’s work.

-www.SUPAC.org.
+iAdvocate grew out of my interest in mobile learning and informal learning.
+Also Syracuse’s School of Education has a long history of inclusive education and disability advocacy, so I had colleagues whose careers are in inclusive education and parent advocacy — Syracuse actually has a parent advocacy center, www.SUPAC.org.
 Also my wife has done a lot of work with disability issues.
-It's something I've always been peripheral to even though I wasn't a special educator.
-I've attended IEPs but as an English teacher, and neither of my kids has IEPs.
-So the content is not something I've necessarily experienced -- that content came from the work and experiences of people from around the school.
+It’s something I’ve always been peripheral to even though I wasn’t a special educator.
+I’ve attended IEPs but as an English teacher, and neither of my kids has IEPs.
+So the content is not something I’ve necessarily experienced — that content came from the work and experiences of people from around the school.

 For me, this was an exercise in making an app in an education area I thought was being underexplored.
 Everyone’s always excited about these devices, but we’re still not really thinking about them in a really robust and fundamental way, in terms of how does the design of these tools affect the teaching and learning that can be accomplished with them.